Low-overhead quantum computing with the color code: Introduction

 A quantum computer capable of executing large calculations will likely require a fault-tolerant design, employing quantum error correction to encode logical qubits in many physical qubits and to perform logical gates on the encoded information~\cite{1998preskill,2003kitaev,Dennis02,2015terhal, 2017roadstowards}.
+Furthermore, the design should respect the layout of the physical qubits of the available hardware.
+For instance, many solid-state quantum devices have two-dimensional nearest-neighbour connectivity~\cite{google2022, Krinner2022, zhao2022, Sundaresan2023}.
 Ideally, a practical fault-tolerant architecture should be resource-efficient, executing quantum algorithms of interest with a low overhead in terms of the numbers of both additional physical qubits and the time needed to perform logic gates.

+The color code~\cite{2006bombin} is particularly well suited for fault-tolerant quantum computing using a two-dimensional qubit array.
+It has low-weight stabilizer checks that can be read out using a nearest-neighbour qubit layout~\cite{Chamberland_2020, beverland2021cost} and it has a fault-tolerant implementation of logical Clifford gates by transversal rotations on its physical qubits.
+In addition to these inherently fault-tolerant transversal gates, the color code also admits a multitude of fault-tolerant measurement-based code deformations~\cite{Raussendorf07fault, Bombin09CodeDefo,2011fowlercolor, Horsman_2012, 2017benpoking}.
+The wide variety of available fault-tolerant logic gates can be attributed to the rich structure of its underlying anyon model when viewed as a topological phase~\cite{Yoshida15,Bridgeman17, Kesselring_2018}.

+In spite of its practicality, and its favourable properties for performing logical operations, little work has been conducted to determine the resource cost of performing large quantum algorithms with the color code realised on a two-dimensional qubit array.